j6qup3/CTFL/README.md

     - You should implement a auth middleware (modifying function handle in `app/Http/Middleware/Authenticate.php` is better).

     - As default, `{ HOST }/crud/{name of table}` can enter the CTFL with that table.
 By the way, you can modify it too.
+However, you can only redirect it to `{ HOST }/crud/{name of table}` if you only modify `route.php`.
+You can add a function in `CRUDController.php` which calls `function view()` and let customized route link to that function.

+    - This version is Fixed Version which is convenience for developer because there are only one controller and few routes.
+But Controller can't be easily extend.
+You can try the Extend Version if you want extend.

 CTFL is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)